The easiest rustic olive bread you will find! Salty olives are stuffed into a crusty rustic french bread. Homemade bread is made simple!

 - Let cool completely on a wire rack before slicing.

 I spent some time trying to learn how yeast works and failed several times.
 I tried making homemade cinnamon rolls for us on New Years morning and that was a fail.
 They still tasted good but the dough just wasn’t the fluffy and puffy dough that I was hoping for.
 I also tried making a basic Italian Sesame bread and the first time was awful- the dough was lumpy and needed a lot of work.
 That dough didn’t even rise at all so naturally I just tossed it right in the trash.
 The second time around, I was really patient and left the dough to mix on my kitchen aid mixer for a good 10-12 minutes.
 Basically until it was smooth and the dough was soft and a bit warm.
 When I went to take the dough off the dough hook, it came off so smoothly I had really high hopes this time.
 I left it to rise for a few hours and when I checked on it, the dough was just right!
-I even made a cute braid out of it and it came out so perf.
+I even made a cute braid out of it and it came out so perfect.

 Anyways, the point I’m trying to make is bread isn’t all that difficult to make from s-c-r-a-t-c-h like ya’ll think.
 If I can do this on my lunch break- you can do it too!
 At least give it a try.
 Also I’m addicted to olive bread and I can’t wait to make this recipe again.
 Next time around I am considering adding more olives because I can’t get enough of them!